Pass the Parcel is one of those fun kids’ games that’s always a hit at parties. It can also be a great learning game for the classroom.

 8. Number Fun

-This game takes a little more concentration but is a great way to develop number concept and one-to-one correspondence.
+This game takes a little more concentration but is a great way to develop number concepts and one-to-one correspondence.

 Place a number inside each layer of the parcel.
 The number represents how many children the parcel must be passed to.